kuberos-io/kuberos/docs/container_registry.md

 kuberos.py registry_token attach --cluster=<cluster-name-in-kuberos> --token=<token-name-in-kuberos>
 ```

-Before sending the request, you can check the `cluster-name' and `token-name' with the following commands:
+Before sending the request, you can check the `cluster-name` and `token-name` with the following commands:

 ```bash
 # check the token name